Liquor and Beverage Policy Q&A

 Q. Can I bring on board a box of wine or wine coolers?

-A. A 1.5 liter box of wine is permitted as long as it is brought on board between two adult guests in the same staterroom.
-Wine Coolers are permitted as long as the label reads 'Wine' and they do not exceed the limit.
+A. A 1.5 liter box of wine is permitted as long as it is brought on board between two adult guests in the same stateroom.
+Wine Coolers are permitted onboard as long as the guest does not exceed the limit of one 750ml bottle per adult.
+Please see calculations for how many bottles of wine coolers are allowed: 1 - 750ml bottle of wine = 2 - 11.2oz bottles of wine coolers.

 Q. Can I bring on board one bottle of wine or champagne as well as a small quantity of non-alcoholic beverages?